CosmicNvim/CosmicNvim/readme.md

 ## Treesitter Support

-Enter `:TSInstall` followed by <TAB> to see your options for languages with treesitter support
+Enter `:TSInstall` followed by <TAB> to see your options for additional language support.

 ## Default Mappings